MotionLab-Anonymous/MotionLab/README.md

 ## Demo the MotionLab
 You should first check the configure in ./configs/config_rfmotion.yaml

-Importantly, the task and checkpoint of demo are assigned by:
+Importantly, the checkpoint and tasks of demo are assigned by:

       DEMO:
         TYPE: "text" # for text-based motion generation; sourcetext, sourcehint, hint, inbetween, style